 Halifax Home Insurance

 Halifax is one of the largest banks in the country and has been selling insurance products for decades.
 However, that means Halifax is a banking institution first and foremost and not a dedicated insurance provider.
-That said, the company has been selling insurance for so long this minor detail hardly matters.
+That said, the company has been selling insurance for so long this detail hardly matters.

 Halifax takes a flexible approach to home insurance cover.
 There are several options available to customers.
-Firstly, it is possible to choose either buildings or contents insurance separately, but most customers want to bundle them together.
+Firstly, it is possible to choose either buildings or contents insurance separately, but many customers want to bundle them together.

-Bundles come in two policy packages, the standard Halifax Home Insurance bundle and Halifax Home Insurance Ultimate, which is a more comprehensive package.
+Bundles come in two policy packages, the standard Halifax Home Insurance bundle and Halifax Home Insurance Ultimate, which is a more comprehensive insurance package.

 Let’s start with the normal Home Insurance policy, which combines buildings and contents insurance.
 Halifax provides the following standard benefits: